ECCC-ASTD-MRD/gem/README.md

 -- (EC) CMAKE_Fortran_FLAGS=-convert big_endian -align array32byte -assume byterecl -fp-model source -fpe0 -traceback -stand f08 -xICELAKE-SERVER -diag-disable=5268,7025,7373 -qmkl -static-intel
 ```

-If you choose the debug version (cado cmake-debug), some flags are added to the previous ones, and, again, printed when cado cmake-debug is called:
+If you choose the debug version (`cado cmake-debug`), some flags are added to the previous ones, and, again, printed when `cado cmake-debug` is called:
 ```
 -- (EC) CMAKE_C_FLAGS_DEBUG=-O0 -g -ftrapuv
 -- (EC) CMAKE_Fortran_FLAGS_DEBUG=-O0 -g -ftrapuv
 ```
-With cado cmake-debug-extra:
+With `cado cmake-debug-extra`:
 ```
 -- (EC) CMAKE_C_FLAGS=-fp-model precise -traceback -Wtrigraphs -xICELAKE-SERVER -diag-disable=10441 -Wall -qmkl -- (EC) CMAKE_Fortran_FLAGS=-convert big_endian -align array32byte -assume byterecl -fp-model source -fpe0 -traceback -stand f08 -xICELAKE-SERVER -diag-disable=5268,7025,7373 -warn all -check all -qmkl -static-intel
 ```

+*Important note*: if you want to change the compilation type, for example, first, you compiled with the debug version (`cado cmake-debug`), and then you want to use the release version (`cado cmake`), you need to remove the contents of the build directory between these two commands.
+You can use the following command: `. ./.initial_setup` which will empty the build and work directories, and then you can proceed from the start with the `cado cmake` configure command.

-These flags come from default compiler rules set up by RPN-SI and are applied to all the compilation processes.
+The compilation flags come from default compiler rules set up by RPN-SI and are applied to all the compilation processes.

 If you want to change those flags, you can either:
-- update the cmake_rpn submodule so that you can edit the files and modify those flags directly:
+- update the `cmake_rpn` submodule so that you can edit the files and modify those flags directly:
-  - git submodule update --init cmake_rpn
+  - `git submodule update --init cmake_rpn`
   - make the changes in the file corresponding to the platform and compiler used, such as:
-    cmake_rpn/modules/ec_compiler_presets/ECCC/rhel-8-icelake-64/inteloneapi-2022.1.2.cmake
+    `cmake_rpn/modules/ec_compiler_presets/ECCC/rhel-8-icelake-64/inteloneapi-2022.1.2.cmake`
-- or edit the CMakeLists.txt file and add the flags at the end of the following lines (for Intel):
+- or edit the `CMakeLists.txt` file and add the flags at the end of the following lines (for Intel):
 ```
 set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -qmkl ${STATIC_LINK_INTEL_FLAGS}")
 set(CMAKE_Fortran_FLAGS "${CMAKE_Fortran_FLAGS} -qmkl -static-intel -diag-disable 5268 ${STATIC_LINK_INTEL_FLAGS}")
 ```

 If you want to change or add flags for a specific part of GEM, for example rpnphy, you can either:
-- change the flags for all sources, by editing the src/rpnphy/CMakeLists.txt
+- change the flags for all sources, by editing the `src/rpnphy/CMakeLists.txt`
   file and add the flags at the end of the following lines (for Intel):
 ```
 set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -qmkl")
 set(CMAKE_Fortran_FLAGS "${CMAKE_Fortran_FLAGS} -qmkl -static-intel -diag-disable 5268")
 ```
 - or, if you want to change or add flags for a specific source file only,
-  edit the CMakeLists.txt file situated in the directory where this source
+  edit the `CMakeLists.txt` file situated in the directory where this source
   file is added.
-  For example, for the source file rpnphy/src/utils/sfclayer.F90, edit the
+  For example, for the source file `rpnphy/src/utils/sfclayer.F90`, edit the
-  rpnphy/src/CMakeLists.txt, and modify the following line according to your
+  `rpnphy/src/CMakeLists.txt`, and modify the following line according to your
   needs (here we are adding the -C flag to the default flags:
 ```
 set_source_files_properties(utils/sfclayer.F90 PROPERTIES COMPILE_OPTIONS "-C")
 ```

 ## Structure of the working environment

 The structure of the build and work directories is different whether the
 $storage_model environment variable exists: